Kaung-Khant-Ko-Ko/Color-Identification-in-Images/README.md

 ## <b> Overview </b>

-The goal of this project is to create a tool that will extract input number of colors from an image.
+The goal of this project is to create a tool that will extract input numbers of the most significant colors from the user-inputted image.

 ## <b> Install requirements </b>

 ```
-(base) kaungkhantkoko@Kaungs-MacBook-Air ~ % pip3 install requirements.txt
+pip3 install requirements.txt
 ```

 ## <b> Run app </b>

 ```
-(base) kaungkhantkoko@Kaungs-MacBook-Air ~ % streamlit run app.py
+streamlit run app.py
 ```

 ## <b> Libraries Used </b>